ScottLogic/blog/_posts/2024-05-01-knowledge-graphs-what-are-they.md

 There are a few different definitions around, all of them fairly abstract, but in effect they’re a graphical representation of entities and the relationships between them.
 They are knowledge that is modelled as a graph of connected entities, hence knowledge graph.
 Below is an example of a knowledge graph showing a choir club alongside two of its members - the knowledge it represents is that Ann and Bob are members of a choir.

+<small>A simple knowledge graph</small>
 ![png]({{ site.github.url }}/rstrange/assets/knowledge-graphs/knowledge-graph-simple.png)

-<small>A simple knowledge graph</small>

-Ann, Bob and Choir are <b>entities</b> in the knowledge graph, commonly referred to as nodes.
+Ann, Bob and Choir are **entities** in the knowledge graph, commonly referred to as nodes.
 These nodes can represent anything we can think of, as knowledge graphs are structureless.
 Here we’re only representing two types of node, members (Ann and Bob) and clubs (Choir), but we could add whatever we like in.
 If we decided it worthwhile to model the building the choir takes place in, we could add another circle, write ‘village hall’ inside it and we’re away.

-The two MEMBER_OF arrows represent the <b>relationships</b> between these entities, commonly referred to as edges.
+The two MEMBER_OF arrows represent the **relationships** between these entities, commonly referred to as edges.
 Here the arrows suggest the relationship has direction; Ann is a member of the Choir, but the Choir is not a member of Ann.
 In this blog we’ll limit ourselves to relationships that have direction.

 So we’ve got a conceptual model of nodes which represent entities, and edges which represent the relationships between those entities.
 Great!